Miss Piggy: History

 The first known appearance of Miss Piggy was on the Herb Alpert television special Herb Alpert and the TJB, broadcast on October 13, 1974, on ABC.
 Miss Piggy's voice was noticeably more demure and soft, singing with Herb, "I Can't Give You Anything but Love."
 The first draft of the puppet was an unnamed blonde, beady-eyed pig who appeared briefly in the 1975 pilot special The Muppet Show: Sex and Violence, in a sketch called "Return to Beneath the Planet of the Pigs."
 She was unnamed in that show, but by the time The Muppet Show began in 1976, she had assumed something resembling her classic look—a pig with large blue eyes, a flowing silver gown, satin white long gloves, blue sheer shawl, and a hopelessly romantic persona.

 The Muppet Show

 Miss Piggy began as a minor chorus pig on The Muppet Show but gradually developed into one of the central characters of the series, as the writers and producers of The Muppet Show recognized that a lovelorn pig could be more than a one-note running gag.
 She spawned a huge fad during the late 1970s and early 1980s and eclipsed Kermit and the other Muppets in popularity at that time, selling far more merchandise and writing a book entitled Miss Piggy's Guide to Life that, unlike any of Kermit's books, wound up on top of the New York Times Bestseller List.

-Miss Piggy's personality and voice were seen and heard in other female characters performed by Frank Oz before the character's debut.
-For instance, a Sesame Street Muppet skit from 1971 featured Snow White performed by Frank Oz and acting (as well as sounding) like Miss Piggy.
-Another sound-alike came from a contestant in a Guy Smiley sketch called "The Mystery Mix-Up Game".

-In The Muppet Show episode 106, Piggy is referred to by the full name "Piggy Lee", and in episode 116, Piggy tells guest star Avery Schreiber that Piggy is short for "Pigathius", "from the Greek, meaning 'river of passion'".
-Also during the Jim Nabors episode when asked what (astrological) sign she was born under she replied that she was not born under a sign, she was born over one, "Becker's Butcher shop".
-She portrayed "Wonder Pig", a spoof of Wonder Woman in episode 419 while Lynda Carter sang "The Rubberband Man" and "Orange Colored Sky".

-Foo-Foo

-In the series, Miss Piggy owned a pet, a white Toy poodle named Foo-Foo (performed by Steve Whitmire), who is one of the few characters that does not speak.
-Piggy is often seen as very tender towards her, although to the point of sickly saccharine baby talk.
-On The Muppet Show, Foo-Foo was portrayed as both a muppet and a real dog in different shots.
-Foo-Foo mostly appears as a sidekick to Miss Piggy in most movies and specials.